Rotor ship: Modern vessels

 The University of Flensburg is developing the Flensburg catamaran or Uni-Cat Flensburg, a rotor-driven catamaran.

 In 2007, Stephen H. Salter and John Latham proposed the building of 1,500 robotic rotor ships to mitigate global warming.
 The ships would spray seawater into the air to enhance cloud reflectivity.
 A prototype rotor ship was tested on Discovery Project Earth.
 The rotors were made of carbon fibre and were attached to a retrofitted trimaran and propelled the vessel stably through the water at a speed of six knots.

-In 2009, Wärtsilä proposed a cruiseferry that would utilise Flettner rotors as a means of reducing fuel consumption.
+In 2009, Wärtsilä proposed a cruiseferry that would use Flettner rotors as a means of reducing fuel consumption.
 The Finnish ferry operator Viking Line adopted the idea, with MS Viking Grace built in 2011–2012, initially without rotors.
 A rotor system was retrofitted in 2018.

 In 2014 and 2015, Norsepower installed twin rotor sails on Finnish shipping company Bore's RoRo vessel M/V Estraden.

-In May 2018, the 1996 built cargo ship Fehn Pollux of the German-based Fehn Shipmanagement (Leer) was fitted with an 18m long Flettner rotor of the EcoFlettner type at the front.
+In May 2018, the 1996 built cargo ship Fehn Pollux of the German-based Fehn Shipmanagement (Leer) was fitted with an 18-metre long Flettner rotor of the EcoFlettner type at the front.

 In 2018, Norsepower deployed rotor sails with the world's biggest shipping company, Maersk.
 The Maersk Pelican, an LR2 class tanker, has been fitted with two Norsepower Rotor Sails.

 The MV Afros (IMO 9746803) bulk carrier has operated four movable rotors over a year with positive results.

-In 2021, Norsepower installed five tilting rotor sails onto a Vale-operated iron ore carrier to allow maneuvering below bridges.
+In 2021, Norsepower installed five tilting rotor sails onto a Vale-operated iron ore carrier; the tilting design intended to allow maneuvering below bridges.

+In 2020 Sea-Cargo retrofitted the ro-ro vessel SC Connector with two 35-metre Norsepower tilting rotor sails.
+The system allows the rotors to be lowered to pass under bridges.
+According to the operator, the installation enables average fuel savings of around 25% and, under favourable conditions, allows the vessel to operate entirely on wind power.
+The SC Connector entered service with the new system in early 2021.

 Scandlines operates two hybrid ferries with rotorsail, M/F Copenhagen and M/F Berlin.

+In October 2023 Airbus announced that it had commissioned six ships with Flettner rotors for entry into service in 2026 to transport aircraft sections to its US assembly line.